patbrown1357/cs1660-term-project/README.md

 2. Wait for the cluster to be created
 3. Connect to the new cluster and upload [final-yaml/compose-final.yaml](final-yaml/compose-final.yaml)
 4. run `kubectl apply -f compose-final.yaml` this will create all the workloads and services
+5. You can now grab a link to the gui from the services tab - from the gui you can access any of the other applications